nvicentini/macbook/README.md

 - Transforms -> saves specific information from Jsonline files into CSV files.
 - Loads -> it populates a Postgres database for further analysis (coming soon).

+## how to use it.
+- sudo snap install docker
+- clone this repositorie
+- $ sudo docker-compose up